Prescription requests cannot be taken via the intercom system as we are following strict protocols.

 Repeat prescriptions can be ordered in any of the following ways:

-- Online via patient access or the NHS App.
+- Online via patient access or the NHS App or your app of choice.
 This is the preferred option and is available for ordering medication 24 hours a day.
-See below on how to set this up.

 - Post the request through the front door.

-- Telephone 01386 561143 Monday to Friday 9.00am - 12.00pm (midday).
-We would be grateful if you only telephone for a repeat prescription if you are frail, elderly, housebound or have no internet access.
+- Telephone 01386 561143 Monday to Friday 09:00 – 12:00 (midday).
+We would be grateful if you only telephone for a repeat prescription if you are frail, elderly, housebound or have no internet access

-Prescriptions ordered via online access- please specify you would like to collect and the team will send a text to let you know when you can collect.
-Please allow 48 working hours, not including Bank Holidays and weekends.
+Prescriptions ordered via online access- please specify you would like to collect from the surgery dispensary, the vending machine, delivery or if you wish the team to text you when its ready.
+Please allow 72 working hours, not including Bank Holidays and weekends.

 Our dispensary is available for all our registered patients who live more than one mile from the nearest chemist (this is to comply with NHS regulations).
 It is also available to all temporary residents.
 Our dispensary staff are happy to help out with any queries you may have and will dispose of any unused or out-of-date medication that we have dispensed.

-Prescription payments should be made in advance and will not be delivered until payment is made.
+Prescription payments should be made in advance if you have a delivery and will not be delivered until payment is made.

-Our dispensary manager, Michelle Stewart is available to answer any queries that you may have regarding your medicines.
-You can book an appointment at reception or ask in the dispensary.
+Our dispensary manager, Michelle Stewart is available to answer any queries that you may have regarding the dispensary services.
 When Michelle is not available our dispensers will be happy to answer your queries.

 Monitored Dosing System